 Martha Newbigging is a visual and media artist with practices in illustration, comics, animation and textiles.
 They have illustrated over a dozen children’s books and their animations have been screened internationally.
 They have contributed to Journal of Illustration (UK), Nat Brut (US) and Conundrum (Canada).
 They teach illustration in the School of Creative Arts & Animation at Seneca College and have facilitated many comics, animation, and digital storytelling workshops for children and youth in both school and community settings.
-As a scholar, they are currently pursuing doctoral studies at York University where their practice-based research focuses on autobiographical drawing, critical pedagogy, and queer subjectivity.
+Martha completed doctoral studies at York University with a practice-based research project utilizing autobiographical drawing and comics to explore queer subjectivity and pedagogy.

 PUBLICATIONS

-Looking for queernes: Or experiments in drawing turned to queerness in childhood as the puzzle of an unintelligible subject, (graphic essay) in European Comics Journal, forthcoming, 2023.
+Looking for queernes: Or experiments in drawing turned to queerness in childhood as the puzzle of an unintelligible subject.
+Graphic essay in European Comics Journal, 2023.

 Drawing as Repertoire: Three Drawing Practices that Resist Matter Out-of-Place.
 In Spatialized Injustice in the Contemporary City: Protesting as Public Pedagogy.
 Eds.
 S. Nobmuso Dlamini & Angela Stienen.
 Oxford: Routledge, 2022.